Updated December 2019

 The average Sales Price vs. List Price is now in the 2-3% over List range.
 This is a significant decline from 9% in 2017-18.
 This reflects fewer number of offers competing for the same home.

-The inventory of Active listings is has jumped significantly during 1H2019 to levels not seen since 2012.
-Probably reflects the dramatic increase in the supply of New Listings.
+The Inventory of Active listings increased significantly in 2019, most likely reflecting the dramatic increase in the supply of New Listings.

 The supply of New Listings for homes in Menlo Park was significantly higher during March through May.
 Note the seasonality with December typically being the low-point during the year.

-The number of Closed Sales was also significantly higher.
+The number of Closed Sales is up slightly from 2018, but consistent with recent years.
 Note that Closed Sales are typically recorded the month following the contractual sale.